awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

 ## Run AWS IoT Greengrass in a Docker Container<a name="gg-docker-support"></a>

-AWS IoT Greengrass provides a Dockerfile and Docker image that make it easier for you to run the AWS IoT Greengrass Core software in a Docker container\.
+AWS IoT Greengrass provides a Dockerfile and Docker images that make it easier for you to run the AWS IoT Greengrass Core software in a Docker container\.
 For more information, see [AWS IoT Greengrass Docker Software](what-is-gg.md#gg-docker-download)\.

+**Note**
+You can also run a Docker application on a Greengrass core device\.
+To do so, use the [Greengrass Docker application deployment connector](docker-app-connector.md)\.